 You likely know that the EnviroCloth cleans surfaces with just water.
 But did you know that this cloth can handle even the DIRTIEST of surfaces, like the toilet seat?
 Some customers still can’t wrap their head around this fact, but I challenge you to try it!
 You can use the EnviroCloth just wet, and it will remove 99% of everything from the surfaces of your toilet.
 Go ahead and wipe everything down, then throw it in the washing machine before you use it again.

 Don’t limit your laundry detergent to just one room and purpose!
-Dilute some of the powder detergent in a spray bottle of water and get spraying!
+Dilute some of the Ultra Power Plus Laundry Detergent in a spray bottle of water and get spraying!
 So use it on kitchen cupboards to degrease them.
 Spray it on your furniture to get rid of stains.
 Use it to clean the filth that accumulates in your car.
 Soak filters with a scoop of detergent and hot water in a tub or laundry sink (and they’ll be clean, with no scrubbing, in 30 minutes).

 Norwex has a line of microfiber made with up to 70% recycled plastic bottles!